 COVID-19 Vaccine Makers Top List of 2021’s Most Innovative Biotechs

-In a list of the most innovative companies in 2021, Fast Company has outlined 10 biotech companies that continue to revolutionize the drug-discovery landscape.
+In a list of the most innovative vaccine makers in 2021, Fast Company has outlined 10 biotech companies that continue to revolutionize the drug-discovery landscape.
 Taking center stage of this list are drug companies that have worked to develop highly effective COVID-19 vaccines at a record pace, while the other companies falling close behind have made strides in the use of artificial intelligence (AI) and novel computer hardware for drug discovery and single-cell genomics.

 Moderna is another company that received Emergency Use Authorization (EUA) for its COVID-19 vaccine in the U.S., which was shown to be more than 94% effective for protecting against COVID-19 in clinical trials.
 Similar to Pfizer’s two-shot vaccine, Moderna’s product is also an mRNA vaccine that requires two doses to reach its 94% efficacy rate.
 In contrast to Pfizer’s vaccine, which requires storage in a freezer at -94ºF, the Moderna vaccine can be kept in a regular freezer, which provides a little more flexibility and ease in its transportation.